ttscoff/bunch/bunch-files/snippets.md

     %iTerm
     - ${proj_path}

+You can also define values for snippet variables [using frontmatter](/bunch/docs/bunch-files/frontmatter/#arbitrarykeys).
+Remember that the variable name in your snippet is the key name, lowercased, with any spaces removed ('First Name' becomes '${firstname}').

 ### Default Variable Values {#defaultvalues}

 If a snippet has variable placeholders but no values are provided when it's called, the placeholders will be removed.
 You can instead provide default values that will be used if no matching key/value pair is provided.
 To do this, just use a colon followed by the default within the placeholder: